 tend to be more modest than North America and Europe.
 In most areas

-“athletic” is recognized so you can were biking attire while you are
+“athletic” is recognized so you can wear biking attire while your are

 biking.
 But, if you wear highly specialized skin-tight bicycle